paquettm/paquettm/Resume_Writing.md

 For example, if you have experience with MySQL, PostgreSQL, and Oracle and write `Relational Database Management Systems` in your CV, but the job posting asks for experience with PostgreSQL, then you must make sure to include the term PortgreSQL in your CV in the technical skills section.

+# Styling

+Use a professional style for your resume that does not contain too many colors and fonts.
+Visit canva.com to get inspired about which template you can use.

 # THE DO'S AND DON'TS

 ## DO